gbirke/factory-book/chapters/refactoring.rst

 .. literalinclude:: ../examples/01_my_first_todo_app/index.php

+TODO include add.php

 There is not much error checking on the storage side (what happens if the disk is full, the data file has the wrong permissions) and error handling in the logic (e.g. preventing adding duplicate TODOs).
-We might add some of that over the course of this book, but the focus of this book is how to create well-structured code that's easy to change, not secure or fault-tolerant code.
+We might add some of that later, but the focus of this book is how to create well-structured code that's easy to change, not secure or fault-tolerant code.

 The web application structure is "old school" - the code for each "page" of the application is one file.
 To get from one